How to Identify and Get Rid of Bugs from Indoor Plants (12 Houseplants Pests)

 houseplant Pests, Fungus gnats

-Fungus gnats are a major problem in houseplants.
-The small, black, flying adult is harmless.
-The problem is that it lays eggs in the soil which hatch into tiny, black-headed maggots which are harmful.
+Fungus gnats are a major problem in houseplants care.
+The small, black, flying adults are harmless.
+The problem is that they lay eggs in the soil which hatch into tiny, black-headed maggots which are harmful.

-These maggots normally feed on organic matter but they can devour young roots.
-The gnats are troublesome in over-damp conditions.
-Learn how to get rid of fungus gnats from indoor plants.
+These black-headed Fungus Gnat maggots normally feed on organic matter in the soil but they can devour young roots.
+Fungus Gnats are troublesome in over-damp conditions.
+They multiply very fast and easily spread from one plant to another.

 6. Whiteflies